Skip to main content

 Post-run and analysis

-Once the backtest is completed, a post-run tearsheet will be automatically logged using some default statistics (or custom statistics which can be loaded, see the advanced Portfolio statistics guide).
+After the backtest completes, the engine automatically logs a post-run tearsheet with default statistics (or custom statistics that you load; see the advanced Portfolio statistics guide).

-Also, many resultant data and execution objects will be held in memory, which we can use to further analyze the performance by generating various reports.
+The engine also keeps many data and execution objects in memory, which you can use to generate additional reports for performance analysis.

 engine.trader.generate_account_report(BINANCE)